 Arthur Crudup was born in 1905 in Jackson, Mississippi, and grew up in Forest, a town 40 miles west.
 He worked mainly as a sharecropper, but also as a levee worker, logger and sanitation worker.

 In 1939 he took up the guitar and the following year he moved to Chicago, where he played on street corners.
-At night he slept in a pasteboard carton stuck in a crevice under an "L" train bridge, waking at 5:00 am before the police could roust him.
+At night he slept in a pasteboard carton stuck in a crevice under the 39th Street “L” train bridge, waking at 5:00 am before the police could roust him.

-Crudup was discovered by Tampa Red, a known blues singer, and Lester Melrose, a field agent for Bluebird Records and its parent company, RCA-Victor.
+Crudup was discovered by Tampa Red, a known blues singer, and Lester Melrose, a talent scout for Bluebird Records and its parent company, RCA-Victor.

 During this time, at the height of his popularity, he worked days on a farm when the crops were good, or as a sanitation man.
 At nights he would play local bars.